Cookie Policy

 How Long Cookies Last

 Some cookies are "session" cookies and are deleted automatically when you close your browser.
-Others are "persistent" cookies that remain until they expire or you delete them — typically ranging from 30 days (functional preferences) to up to 2 years (analytics and advertising cookies, consistent with Google's standard retention periods).
+Others are "persistent" cookies that remain until they expire or you delete them.
+Their duration depends on the WordPress feature or third-party service that created them; any enabled provider should disclose its own retention period.

 Changes to This Policy